marfanwicaksono/old-marfanwicaksono.github.io/README.md

-# WELCOME, THIS IS ARFAN PAGE
+# Arfan's Site

-My full name is Mokhamad Arfan Wicaksono
+This repository is for Arfan personal static website